 1966: The self-titled debut album by The Young Rascals was released by Atlantic Records.
 It rose to #15 on Billboard pop chart and #10 on Cash Box chart.

 1967: Van Morrison recorded his first single “Brown Eyed Girl” at A&R Studios in New York City.
 The twenty-second take of the session was released as a single later in June.
 Originally titled “Brown Skinned Girl,” the song alludes to Jamaican and Calypso music styles, and the change to its title was, according to Morrison, an absent-minded mistake.
 The record became Morrison’s first top 10 hit in the US, reaching #10 on the Billboard Hot 100.

 1968: “Ain’t Nothing Like the Real Thing” by Marvin Gaye and Tammi Terrell was released as the second single from the duo’s second album, You’re All I Need.

 1969: “Goodbye” by Mary Hopkin was released.
 Written by Paul McCartney, the song reached #2 on the UK chart and #13 in the US.

 1970: Crosby, Stills, Nash & Young’s cover of Joni Mitchell’s “Woodstock” entered the Billboard Hot 100.
 The lead single from their Déjà Vu LP, the song reached #11 on the chart in May and went to #3 in Canada.

-1970: The Ides of March entered the Billboard Hot 100 with “Vehicle.”
-The single was the group’s only top 40 hit in the US.
+1970: Illinois band The Ides of March debuted on the Billboard Hot 100 with their third single, “Vehicle.”
+It was the group’s only top 40 hit in the US, reaching #2.

 1970: Simon & Garfunkel topped the UK singles chart for the first and only time with “Bridge Over Troubled Water.”